kvassAI/slate/source/includes/_products.md

 ]
 ```

-Retrieve one is nice but if you want more products?
+Retrieving one product is nice, but if you want more?
-To retrieve more than one Product you could use the following route `GET https://api.shareactor.io/products`.
+To retrieve more than one Product, you could use the following route `GET https://api.shareactor.io/products`.
-By the way, like other get list you can use different arguments to optimise your retrieving.
+By the way, like other get lists, you can use different arguments to optimise your listing.

 Arguments | Type | Description
 --------- | ---- | -----------